 of real patients.

 Since first introduced in the 1970s, liposuction has remained one of the most popular body sculpting procedures for men and women wanting to remove areas of fat that resist exercise and a healthy diet.
 Although there are several different types of the procedure, the technique that remains most effective is tumescent liposuction.
-In Las Vegas, Nevada, the board-certified plastic surgeons at Anson, Edwards & Higgins are known for the exceptional results using this procedure, which limits a patient's bleeding and bruising.
+In Las Vegas, Nevada, the plastic surgeons at Anson, Edwards & Higgins are known for the exceptional results using this procedure, which limits a patient's bleeding and bruising.

 If you lead a healthy lifestyle but want a body that's firmer and more toned, request a consultation to meet with our body contouring specialists, Dr. Terrence Higgins and Dr. Michael Edwards, at our Las Vegas practice to discuss your liposuction procedure.
 You can also call our office at (702) 822-2100 to schedule an appointment.